ULI Prize for Visionaries in Urban Development

 About the Prize

 The ULI Prize for Visionaries in Urban Development is the most prestigious and respected award in the land use planning and development community.
-It encourages developers, redevelopment planners, and community leaders to think more deeply about how urban development affects our quality of life and helps to build the spirit of community and of neighborhood.
+It encourages developers, redevelopment planners, and community leaders to think more deeply about how urban development affects our quality of life and helps to build the spirit of community and of the neighborhood.
 It encourages innovation and creativity yet returns to the core principles of quality, beauty, and permanence.

 ULI awards the 100,000 USD prize annually.
 The Nichols family endowed the Prize in the year 2000 by a gift to the ULI Foundation from the Miller Nichols Living Trust and the Miller Nichols Charitable Foundation.

-The Prize will be given to one or more living persons who, individually or as a representative(s) of their organization, have made a most distinguished contribution to community building globally, have established visionary standards of excellence in the land use and development field, and whose commitment to creating the highest quality environment has led to the betterment of our society.
+The Prize will be given to one or more living persons who, individually or as a representative(s) of their organization, have made a most distinguished contribution to community building across the Americas, who have established visionary standards of excellence in the land use and development field, and whose commitment to creating the highest quality environment has led to the betterment of our society.
 If the Prize is awarded to more than one person, those persons must have worked collaboratively or collectively on the work the jury is recognizing, and they must be connected by a contractual relationship or through a legal entity, e.g., a partnership, limited liability company, or corporation.

 Nominate the Next Laureate